 Several years ago, the purple coloration found on plants more often than not was due to environmental factors, specifically the lower temperatures that occur in the fall, when outdoor grows were harvested.
 Some plants were exposed to prolonged periods of colder temperatures as the days grew shorter and the nights grew longer.

 Cold temperatures can result in cannabis plants that are every bit as purple as those that turn purple due to their genetics.
 The purple can appear in every shade, from lilac to royal purple to shades that are so dark they almost appear black.
+It’s not recommended to force your buds to turn purple with colder temperatures.
 Depending on the strain, purple coloration from environmental factors can turn entire plants purple or merely limited areas on flowers or subtle highlights.

 Even before the days of cannabis breeding specifically for purple coloration, most cannabis consumers were familiar with this color, which was somewhat of a novelty back then.
 While it was desirable, it wasn’t nearly as common as it is today.